apolloconfig/apollo/docs/en/usage/java-sdk-user-guide.md

 > from version 2.1.0

-For satisfy user's different demands on ConfigService load balancing algorithm when user use apollo-client, we provide **spi** in version 2.1.0
+To satisfy users' different demands on ConfigService load balancing algorithm when using apollo-client, we provide **spi** since version 2.1.0

 The interface is `com.ctrip.framework.apollo.spi.ConfigServiceLoadBalancerClient`.